lawrennd/snippets/_dimred/includes/high-dimensional-data.md

 * 3648 dimensions (64 rows, 57 columns)
 * Space contains much more than just this digit.}

-\notes{To introduce high dimensional data, we will first of all introduce a hand written digit from the U.S. Postal Service handwritten digit data set (originally collected from scanning enveolopes) and used in the first convolutional neural network paper [@LeCun:zip89].}
+\notes{To introduce how to think about high dimensional data, we will first of all introduce a hand written digit from the U.S. Postal Service handwritten digit data set (originally collected from scanning enveolopes) and used in the first convolutional neural network paper [@LeCun:zip89].}

 \notes{@LeCun:zip89 downscaled the images to $16 \times 16$, here we use an image at the original scale, containing 64 rows and 57 columns.
 Since the pixels are binary, and the number of dimensions is 3,648, this space contains $2^{3,648}$ possible images.
 So this space contains a lot more than just one digit.}